wnk4242/wnk4242.github.io/_pages/research.md

 - Credibility of research findings in educational psychology

    Statistical power plays a key role in ensuring the reliability, precision, and replicability of effect size estimation.
 In psychology, the average power is distressingly low—estimated at 36% with only 8% of studies deemed adequately powered.
 The impact of such issues on educational psychology has not received the attention it deserves.
-I am currently researching the credibility (true positive rate) of meta-analyses published in five leading educational psychology journals between 2012 and 2022.
+I am currently researching the credibility of meta-analyses published in five leading educational psychology journals between 2012 and 2022.
 Completion of this work will raise awareness within the academic community about the prevalence of under-powered research in top-tier journals.
 A working paper can be downloaded [here](https://wnk4242.github.io/files/power paper.pdf).

 - Effect size, heterogeneity, and power of exact replications